Pteratato/Oasis/Oasis_CH05.md

 A riotous uproar broke out as the contained fighters thrashed and banged against their cells, shouting and jeering and whooping in anticipation.
 Hahn’s breath quickened and his eyes sharpened at the energy in the air, but he didn’t participate in the wild exertion.
 He attempted again to recall how he’d arrived here, but through the haziness of his mind and the demand of the current moment, discarded that effort as momentarily inconsequential.

-“Mediate for a moment, if you pleasse, on your reasonss for engaging in thiss tournament of ssweat and blood, on the tasste of the Holy Grail at the end of the sstruggle, when you sstand atop the bodiess of your adversariess in victory.
+“Meditate for a moment, if you pleasse, on your reasonss for engaging in thiss tournament of ssweat and blood, on the tasste of the Holy Grail at the end of the sstruggle, when you sstand atop the bodiess of your adversariess in victory.
 Only one may rise and collect that glory and the prize that accompaniess…”

 *Shit, this guy talks too much.* Hahn shifted back and forth, opening and closing his fists.